Jeffrey0312/CAB302-Software-Development-Prac/README.md

 test code from the code for the model classes, a standard approach employed by Java developers.
 We will, however, need to be very careful as there are significant advantages to maintaining the same package structure for the test classes as for the model.

-The source code for this practical is contained within subdirectories of the `src` folder of the [repository](https://bitbucket.org/cab302/prac10-int-build), as you have come to expect.
+The source code for this practical is contained within subdirectories of the `src` folder of the repository, as you have come to expect.
 We now assume that we need to build the project repeatedly, and in a professional environment.
 We first work to produce a directory structure that matches the package structure, and thence to achieve a build file that handles both the compilation of the model and test files, along with the execution of the unit tests themselves.
 Maven and Gradle are designed around a common project directory structure (known as the Standard Directory Layout) and expect application and test source files to be in specific locations.
 Ant is more flexible, but it still helps to separate test and application code.

-Upon cloning the repository, the top-level project directory will be called `prac10-int-build`.
+Upon cloning the repository, the top-level project directory will be called `prac10`.
 These instructions will assume the name of this directory has not been changed.

 Now examine the provided source code.
 In the `src/answer` directory you will see that the first line of each of the source files specifies package membership as shown: